 - neuroimaging evidence of other disease processes that might explain the observed clinical and electrophysiological signs

 The majority of cases are sporadic and thus less well understood.
-In the familial form of ALS several genes mutations have been identified (e.g. SOD1, TDP-43, FUS, and the hexanucleotide repeat expansion in C9ORF72) 5.
+In the familial form of amyotrophic lateral sclerosis several gene mutations have been identified (e.g. SOD1, TDP-43, FUS, and the hexanucleotide repeat expansion in C9ORF72) 5.

 The earliest MR manifestation is hyperintensity on T2-weighted imaging in the corticospinal tracts, seen earliest in the internal capsule, as the fibers are most concentrated here.
 Eventually, the entire tract from motor strip to the spinal cord is affected by increased T2 signal and volume loss 3.

 It is important to note that both of these features are present in varying degrees in normal control patients, and as such an appreciation of what is too much is essential if MRI is to be of benefit.

 - T2: hyperintensity in the corticospinal tracts (specificity <70% and sensitivity <40%) 6

 - GRE/SWI: hypointensity in the precentral gyrus bilaterally, known as the "motor band sign" 8,9